Zelenskyy calls liberation of Kherson 'beginning of the end'

 Associated Press

-KHERSON, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy hailed the Russian withdrawal from Kherson as the “beginning of the end of the war” on Monday, as he lauded soldiers and took selfies with them in the recently liberated southern city.
+KHERSON, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy made a triumphant visit to the newly liberated city of Kherson on Monday, hailing the Russian withdrawal as the “beginning of the end of the war” but also acknowledging the heavy price Ukrainian soldiers are paying in their grinding effort to push back the invading force.

-The retaking of Kherson after a grinding offensive that forced Russian to pull back its forces from the city was one of Ukraine’s biggest success so far of the nearly nine-month invasion and a stinging blow to the Kremlin.
+The retaking of Kherson was one of Ukraine’s biggest successes in nearly nine months since the invasion.
+It served another stinging blow to the Kremlin and could become a springboard for further advances into occupied territory.

-Zelenskyy walked the streets of the city Monday, just hours after warning in his nightly video address of booby traps and mines left behind in the city by the Russians before their retreat.
+Zelenskyy walked the streets of the city Monday, just hours after warning in his nightly video address of booby traps and mines left behind by the Russians before their retreat.

+“This is the beginning of the end of the war,” he said.
+“We are step by step coming to all the temporarily occupied territories.”

+The end of Russia’s occupation of the city has sparked days of celebration — but also exposed a humanitarian emergency, with residents living without power and water and short of food and medicines.
+Russia still controls about 70% of the wider Kherson region.

-Zelenskyy has previously appeared unexpectedly in other front-line zones at crucial junctures of the war, to support troops and congratulate them for battlefield exploits.
+Zelenskyy has previously appeared unexpectedly in other front-line areas at crucial junctures of the war and his latest visit was both laden with symbolism and the common touch — clearly aimed at boosting the morale of both soldiers and civilians alike.

-In Kherson, he distributed medals to soldiers Ukrainian troops in a central square and posed for selfies with them.
+In video published by a presidential aide, a visibly moved Zelenskyy stood with his right hand on his heart and sang the national anthem, as troops saluted and stood to attention and soldier steadily hauled the yellow-and-blue Ukrainian flag up a flagpole.

-Video footage also showed him waving to residents who waved at him from an apartment window and yelled “Glory to Ukraine!”
-The reply “Glory to the heroes!” came back from Zelenskyy’s group, made up of soldiers and others.
+Other footage showed Zelenskyy waving to residents who saluted him from an apartment window and yelled: “Glory to Ukraine!”
+The reply — “Glory to the heroes!” — came back from Zelenskyy’s group, made up of soldiers and others.

+The president also distributed medals to Ukrainian soldiers in a central square and posed for selfies with them.

 After the Russian retreat, Ukrainian authorities say they are finding evidence of torture and other atrocities.